 This dish is incredibly easy and super flavorful.
 The pasta cooks in a mixture of broth, herbs, and aromatics, like onion and garlic, which really ramp up the flavor.
 The starch that leaches off of the pasta as it cooks helps create a thick sauce right in the pot.
 It’s magic!
 So fast, so easy, and SO flavorful.
 I do want to mention, though, that if you’re the type of person that can’t handle pasta any other way than al dente, you may not like this one.
 The pasta can get a little soft, if you let it cook even just a little too long.

-I made a few changes, as usual, to fit my needs.
+I made a few changes to the original recipe, as usual, to fit my needs.
 First, instead of using fresh basil, which can cost an arm and a leg, I used frozen spinach for a pop of green and increased the dried basil to make up for the flavor.
 Second, I wanted more “stuff” in my pasta, so I used a larger can of diced tomatoes and reduced the amount of vegetable broth to compensate.
-Lastly, I added a light sprinkle of feta over top.
+Lastly, I added a light sprinkle of shaved Parmesan over top.
 Other great ideas for add-ins: mushrooms, parmesan, artichoke hearts, or olives.

 I think next time I’ll save adding the frozen spinach until the end so that it will defrost and heat quickly from the pasta’s residual heat.
 That way the spinach will stay bright green and pretty, and it will not darken the pasta as it cooks.
 But hey, either way it tasted fantastic!